jjelosua/tmp_jj_git/README.md

 Change again to check upstream sync with modified changes in WD

->Hi there this pull request is going to be rejected...
+>Ok, this pull request will accepted right?